Neuralfinity/computational-magic_docs/quickstart.md

 `minLen: VALUE` *optional*: minium length of the return text (if not used, optimum default will be used)

-`maxLen`: VALUE *optional*: maximum length of the return text (if not used, optimum default will be used)
+`maxLen: VALUE` *optional*: maximum length of the return text (if not used, optimum default will be used)